heliumdatacommons/documents/RFC/RFC_2/README.md

 **DCPPC-RFC-Title :**  Common IDs and Minimal Metadata Agreement RFC
 **DCPPC-RFC-Version :** 1
 **DCPPC-RFC-Type :**
-**Name of the person who is to be Point of Contact for the RFC :** C. Titus Brown
+**Name of the person who is to be Point of Contact for the RFC :** Ian Foster
-**Email of the person who is to be Point of Contact for the RFC :** ctbrown@ucdavis.edu
+**Email of the person who is to be Point of Contact for the RFC :** foster@uchicago.edu
 **Submitting Group (e.g. KC#) :** KC7
 **Requested RFC posting start date :** 06/nn/2018
 **Requested RFC posting end date :** nn/nn/2018